 1874 - 1917Cheese Box Observatory

 In 1874, to celebrate the Seminary’s 40th Anniversary, Mrs. Wheaton purchased a 4″ refracting telescope (which is in the Archives) from the famed London firm of John Browning.
 Local workmen built a small observatory to house it.

 Student, Amelia Pond compiles a list of “Rules and Regulations of Wheaton Seminary,” which can be considered typical of seminary life.

 Named the 8th official principal of Wheaton in 1876, Miss Haskell brought a different approach and demeanor to the school.
 Students remembered her as a “Christian Gentlewoman,” carrying herself with elegance and charm.

-Reverend Michael Burnham of Fall River, Massachusetts speaks at Commencement.
+Reverend Michael Burnham of Fall River, MA, speaks at commencement.

-Reverend Daniel Merriman Pastor emeritus of Worcester, Massachusetts speaks at Commencement.
+Reverend Daniel Merriman of Worcester, MA. speaks at commencement.

 A traveling photographer visits Norton, taking numerous pictures of Wheaton buildings and students’ room.